No. 3 Oregon routs Utah in Pac 12 quarterfinals, 79-57

 Considering Graves wasn’t entirely pleased his third-ranked Ducks cruised to a 79-59 victory over Utah in the Pac-12 quarterfinals on Friday after a sluggish first quarter, the rest of the conference could be in deep trouble.

 Sabrina Ionescu had 19 points, 11 rebounds and eight assists to lead Oregon, which erased a six-point first-quarter deficit and used a 20-4 run in the second quarter to seize momentum.
-Igniting the run was a 3-point barrage, which saw Oregon (29-2) connect on eight consecutive shots from beyond the arc to close the half.
+Igniting the run with a 3-point barrage, Oregon (29-2) connected on eight consecutive shots from beyond the arc to close the half ahead 45-29.

 “We came out in that second quarter and, you know, played like we’re capable of playing,” Graves said.
 “I think we outscored them 18, 19 points that quarter.
 I don’t know.
 We have been actually a really good starting team.
 We just weren’t today.
 So we’ll have to figure out why and hope to fix it.”

-Satou Sabally added 17 points, Jaz Shelley chipped in with 10 for the tournament’s top seed.
+Satou Sabally added 17 points, Jaz Shelley chipped in 10 and Ruthy Hebard had eight points and nine rebounds for the tournament’s top seed.

 Oregon shot 10 of 16 from the floor in the second quarter, including 8 of 12 from 3-point range, while limiting the Utes (14-17) to a bleak 18.8% (3 of 16) shooting.

-”We were getting stops on the defensive end and, you know, our bench players that came in helped us tremendously,” said Ionescu, the three-time Pac 12 player of the year. ”They were getting in passing lanes, getting steals that helped us get transition shots, and our guards were shooting the ball well.
+“We were getting stops on the defensive end and, you know, our bench players that came in helped us tremendously,” said Ionescu, the three-time Pac 12 player of the year, who picked up her 57th career double-double.
+“They were getting in passing lanes, getting steals that helped us get transition shots, and our guards were shooting the ball well.
 Defensively really fueled our offense, our offensive shots.
 And, I mean, we were getting shooters in the right position, and they were shooting it like we normally do.
 So defense played a huge role in that.”

 While the Utes’ bench actually outscored Oregon’s, 25-20, the Ducks had a 15-7 scoring advantage with their fast break and converted 16 Utah turnovers into 16 points.